Bulldozers, aircraft used to fight fire near New Mexico city

 Calmer winds on Satuday were aiding the firefighting effort after gusts accelerated the fire’s advance to a point on Friday when “we were watching the fire march about a mile every hour,” said Jayson Coil, a fire operations official.

+But more extreme fire danger was forecast for Sunday for parts of New Mexico, Arizona, Nevada and Colorado, according to the National Weather Service.

-Winds gusted up to 65 mph (105 kph) Friday before subsiding as nightfall approached.
+Winds in northern New Mexico gusted up to 65 mph (105 kph) Friday before subsiding as nightfall approached.
 By Saturday, aircraft that dump fire retardant and water could resume flights to aid ground crews and bulldozers.

 The fire’s rapid growth Friday had forced crews to repeatedly change positions because of threatening conditions but managed to immediately re-engage without being forced to retreat, Coil said.
 No injuries were reported.